-An acronym for Test-And-Set.
+This term is an acronym for Test-And-Set.

 task

 This project uses the thread definition of Wikipedia: "a thread of execution is the smallest sequence of programmed instructions that can be managed independently by a scheduler, which is typically a part of the operating system."